bogosorter/Musicly/docs/developer/db.md

 #### `createAlbum`

 **Description:** Inserts a new album into the database.
 Also tries to add a cover, if there is any in `firstTrack`'s metadata or in the album directory.
 If there is no corresponding artist, creates a new one.
+Note: it is assumed that tracks in the same album also share the same folder.

 **Arguments:** `firstTrack`, `directory`